Codecademy/docs/content/python/concepts/requests-module/terms/put/put.md

   - 'paths/analyze-data-with-python'
 ---

-A Python `requests` method for making a "put" request to a web server; it returns a response object.
+The `put` method sends a "put" request to a web server; it returns a response object.

 ## Syntax